 - a.
 Cloth, metal, and wooden awnings may be appropriate, and should be compatible with the architectural style of the building.
 Plastic or vinyl awnings are inappropriate. - b.
 Canopies and awnings over doors and windows were historically used in the Districts.
-If a new building features awnings in historically appropriate materials, they may be used.
+Historically appropriate materials are acceptable.